tellor-io/timestamps-tip-scanner/README.md

 ****WIP****
--- still needs to scan for feed tips
 -- also this only works with polygon-mumbai for now but will be edited to work with all EVM chains once we decide we like it.

 - ideas and a chunk of the code came from this example, refactored to use as a tip scanner: